 Each year, approximately 500 billion plastic bags are used worldwide.
-This means that every man, woman and child on our planet uses about 83 plastic bags annually.
-That's one bag per person every four and half days.
+This means that every man, woman, and child on our planet uses about 83 plastic bags annually.
+That's one bag per person every four and a half days.
 Of those 500 billion bags, 100 billion are consumed in the United States alone.

 What are the Advantages of Ziploc Bags?